-As a child I absolutely disliked brussel sprouts, I didn’t want to see them, smell them or eat them.
-My mom would serve them up slightly boiled with salt and onions and it was definitely no favorite of mine.
+As a child, I absolutely disliked Brussels sprouts; I didn’t want to see them, smell them or eat them.
+My mom would serve them up slightly boiled with salt and onions, and it was definitely no favorite of mine.

 As I have gotten older, learning to cook these green bundles of goodness has made all the difference.

-If you’ve never tried brussel sprouts or just plain hate them then you must try these two easy peasy recipes.
-They are Paleo, GAPS and Anti-fungal Phase One diet approved.
+If you’ve never tried Brussels sprouts or just plain hate them then you must try these two easy-peasy recipes.
+They are Paleo, GAPS, and Anti-fungal Phase One diet approved.